DeloitteHackathon/AnalyticsChallenge/Data/ReadMe.md

 ## NGO data

 [**NGO_DataDisbursement.csv**](https://github.com/DeloitteHackathon/AnalyticsChallenge/blob/master/Data/NGO_DataDisbursement.csv)
-Detailed information on NGO’s disbursement from 2000 to 2016.
+Detailed information on NGOâ€™s disbursement from 2000 to 2016.
 The table shows payments made by the NGO for each countries and programmes.

 ---